Integrating the nature and process of science: Teaching tools

 Suggested use by students:

-- As student engage in a short or long-term investigation, have them chart their paths on the Science Flowchart.
+- As students engage in a short or long-term investigation, have them chart their paths on the Science Flowchart.
 Different students or groups of students will follow different paths and these can be compared at the end of the investigation.

 - You may assign students to write a research paper on a topic within your discipline.
 The Science Flowchart can help students present the history of research on the topic they select.
 As they dig into the literature, students should notice that science is seldom a linear story, but instead involves unanswered questions, surprising leaps, reinterpretation of data, etc.